 Keep the pauses strict.
 60-90 sec between the sets.

-- This period of rest increases the muscle building process through mechanic stress.
+- This period of rest increases the muscle-building process through mechanical stress.
 I.e. Your muscles spend a greater amount of time under tension, which is important for muscle growth.

 Work until failure

 It is important to remember that hypertrophy training can be used for different functions.
 For example, some powerlifters will program hypertrophy phases into their training then shift into a strength-based phase before peaking for a competition.
 The idea is that you grow more muscle (through hypertrophy), utilise this extra muscle into making you stronger (through the strength phase) then peak at the correct time (for the competition).